M66B/FairEmail/FAQ.md

 Identities represent email addresses you are sending *from*.

 Some providers allow you to have multiple email aliases.
-You can configure these up by setting the email address field to the alias address and setting the user name field to your main email address.
+You can configure these by setting the email address field to the alias address and setting the user name field to your main email address.

 <br>